firemodels/test_bundles/README.md

 Bot and bundle scripts use the github command line tool `gh` to upload and download files to and from a github repo release.
 Bot scripts upload manuals and repo hashes (if the bot passes all its tests) and bundle scripts download these files to generate bundles.
-File uploads are peformed using a `gh` command such as
+Files are uploaded using a `gh` command such as

 ```
    gh release upload tag file -R github.com/firemodels/test_bundles --clobber